 Most of these are remote islands but three of these are actually cities within mainland Morocco.
 Like these two rocks in the picture which are a part of Spain while everything else is part of Morocco.
 This 80m wide passage that separates Spain and Morocco is the shortest border in the world.
 Another exclave is Melilla separated by a 6m border fence separating it from Morocco.
 The town is a home to 78,000 citizens and together with Ceuta are the only two towns that belong to the EU but are located in Africa.

-On a first sight, Cyprus seems like a peaceful, small island but that’s not really the case.
-There are four entities present at this island.
-First is the Republic of Cyprus we all know of, the Turkish Republic of Northern Cyprus in the north, two UK military zones, and a UN buffer zone between the north and the south.
+On first sight, Cyprus seems like a peaceful, small island but that’s not really the case.
+There are four entities present on this island.
+The first is the Republic of Cyprus we all know of, the Turkish Republic of Northern Cyprus in the north, two UK military zones, and a UN buffer zone between the north and the south.
 How did this mess happen?
 Well, Cyprus was a part of the British Empire till 1960 when it gained its independence.
 However the British were allowed to hold on to a couple of small chunks of land on the island.
 Then Greece tried to annex Cyprus but Turkey invaded the island to stop that from happening, capturing almost half of the territory and creating the Turkish Republic of Northern Cyprus.
 Finally, the UN built a wall to separate the two sides and to serve as a buffer zone.

 Moreover, Turkey has an exclave in the western tip of the Republic of Cyprus.
 The Republic of Cyprus has a bunch of exclaves in the UK territory, and one small piece of land is completely cut off from the rest of the country by the military areas.
 So these people have to go through kilometers of British military zones to get through the rest of the country.